 In several languages, you can acquire translations for brief phrases and sentences that include references to people without specifying their gender.
 Gender-specific translations are listed in alphabetical order according to the gender label used in the original text.
 For instance, the feminine equivalent of a word will be shown before the male.

 How Gender-Specific Translations Work

 The gender-specific translations can be used for translating single words from English to romance languages like Italian, Portuguese, Spanish, or French.

-To date, Turkish to English is the only language pair that generates both translations for sentences.
-If you type in “o bir doktor” in Turkish, the results will show “she is a doctor” and “he is a doctor.”
+Turkish to English is currently the only language pair that generates both sentence translations.
+If you type “o bir doktor” in Turkish, you will get the results “she is a doctor” and “he is a doctor.”

-Having navigated Google Translate’s features and functions, I find the app accessible, user-friendly, fast, and fun to use.
-When you are using the app, just don’t forget to take context, grammar, nuances, and culture into consideration because it is important to respect languages that are not your own.
+After exploring Google Translate’s features and operations, I found the program to be accessible, user-friendly, speedy, and enjoyable to use.
+When using the program, remember to consider context, grammar, nuances, and culture because it is crucial to respect languages that are not your own.

 While a human translator can help you learn a new language, what Google Translate offers is a quick, handy, and convenient translator anytime you need one.